-Who hasn’t dreamed of throwing coins into the Trevi Fountain in Rome or gazing at Michelangelo’s David in Florence?
 Italy may be one of the world’s quintessential romantic destinations, but solo travel to Italy is just as much fun.

-Solo travel to Italy: Attitudes towards women
+Attitudes towards women in Italy

 Gender equality is entrenched in the law and discrimination is illegal, as is any kind of violence against women.
 This doesn’t mean it doesn’t happen, but serious assaults aren’t common.